brejchajan/VIN/derivative/README.md

 ###The task
 To implement the Laplacian Edge detector minor changes to this example must be introduced.
-Try to figure out, how to implement the filtration with simple laplacian kernel
+Try to figure out, how to implement the filtration with simple laplacian kernel:

 ```
 0		-1/4		0